-Various campus groups (i.e., band, football, and some student organizations and departments) need their members to move into residence halls early before the Fall Semester officially begins.
-This requires making a formal written request the Office of Housing and Residence Life by May 1st.
-The Office and/or Department hosting these students are responsible for their meals until the student meal plans begin.
-The Office of Residence Life reserves the right to extend or deny early move-in privileges to incoming residents, as well as to accommodate or deny requests to remain in residence beyond the end of the occupancy agreement.
-All students must be financially cleared before they are allowed to move into the residence halls.
+Various campus groups (i.e., band, football, and some student organizations and departments) need their members to move into residence halls early before the fall semester officially begins.
+This requires making a formal written request to the Office of Housing and Residence Life.
+The office and/or department hosting these students are responsible for their meals until the student meal plan begins.
+The Office of Housing and Residence Life reserves the right to extend or deny early move-in privileges to incoming residents and to accommodate or deny requests to remain in residence beyond the end of the occupancy agreement.
+All students must be financially cleared before they can move into the residence halls.